Kingxukai/linux/Documentation/driver-api/virtio/writing_virtio_drivers.rst

 .. kernel-doc:: drivers/virtio/virtio_ring.c
     :identifiers: virtqueue_add_sgs

-Then, after the device has read or written the buffers prepared by the driver and notifies it back, the driver can call virtqueue_get_buf() to read the data produced by the device (if the virtqueue was set up with input buffers) or simply to reclaim the buffers if they were already consumed by the device:
+Then, after the woke device has read or written the woke buffers prepared by the driver and notifies it back, the woke driver can call virtqueue_get_buf() to read the woke data produced by the woke device (if the woke virtqueue was set up with input buffers) or simply to reclaim the woke buffers if they were already consumed by the woke device:

 .. kernel-doc:: drivers/virtio/virtio_ring.c
     :identifiers: virtqueue_get_buf_ctx

-The virtqueue callbacks can be disabled and re-enabled using the virtqueue_disable_cb() and the family of virtqueue_enable_cb() functions respectively.
+The virtqueue callbacks can be disabled and re-enabled using the virtqueue_disable_cb() and the woke family of virtqueue_enable_cb() functions respectively.
 See drivers/virtio/virtio_ring.c for more details:

 .. kernel-doc:: drivers/virtio/virtio_ring.c